-Created by the Food Marketing Institute Foundation, National Family Meals Month™ is a nationwide event designed to bring health advocates, grocers, and food manufacturers together in support of the benefits of family meals and underscore the role of these partnerships in helping families create and share more meals at home.
+Created by the FMI Foundation, National Family Meals Month™ is a nationwide event designed to bring health advocates, grocers, and food manufacturers together in support of the benefits of family meals and underscore the role of these partnerships in helping families create and share more meals at home.

 Did you know that research shows that eating meals as a family can have far-reaching health and wellness benefits to individuals and the community?
 Family meals have been associated with increased diet quality, better weight management, as well as improved mental health, academic performance, and more.

 With a collective and coordinated message, we’re joining with grocers, retailers, and health organizations nationwide to encourage families to share one more meal at home per week; remind them that our organization is advocating for their health and well-being every day; and support them in implementing this important, healthy and enjoyable behavior.